yuxuanliu2003/CybersecurityAndDataPrivacySpring2026/Final_assignment.md

 - How attackers can exploit weak authentication mechanisms

 ## Phase 4
-I analyzed the system from a GDPR perspective and created compliance documentation.
+In Phase 4, I analyzed the system from a GDPR perspective and created compliance documentation.

 What worked:

-- Database inspection
-- Identifying personal data
+- Database inspection helped identify stored personal data
+- It was possible to map how user data is processed and stored

 What didn't work:

-- Some GDPR requirements were missing in the system
+- Several GDPR requirements were missing or only partially implemented
+- Limited user control over personal data (e.g., deletion or export)

 Most time-consuming:

-- Understanding GDPR requirements
+- Understanding GDPR requirements and applying them to the system

 What I learned:

-- Data protection principles
+- Core data protection principles such as data minimization and transparency
-- Importance of privacy policies and user rights
+- The importance of privacy policies and user rights
+- How security and privacy are closely connected in real systems

 # Reflection
 This course helped me understand both technical security and data protection principles.
-I learned how to identify vulnerabilities, perform penetration testing, and evaluate system security.
-Additionally, I gained knowledge about GDPR and the importance of protecting user data.
-Overall, the course improved my practical cybersecurity skills.
+I learned how to identify vulnerabilities, perform penetration testing, and evaluate system security in a practical environment.
+In addition, I gained knowledge about GDPR and the importance of protecting user data.
+Overall, the course improved my problem-solving skills and deepened my understanding of real-world cybersecurity challenges.

 # Logbook
 Total hours: 86 hours